manu-unter/manuscript/src/pages/future-proof-data-fetching-with-resource-hooks/index.md

 date: '2020-02-23'
 spoiler: 'Starting small but staying extensible.
 Only using the built-in reactivity and primitives in React - no additional library required'
 cta: 'react'
-heroImageCaption: "Encapsulate your data fetching!
-It's healthy for your application"
 heroImageAlt: 'Several medical capsules'
 ---